-If applicable, any and all health and safety provisions specified in the Organization's Charter or Memorandum of Understanding with the sponsoring school district are hereby incorporated into this Handbook.
+If applicable, any and all health and safety provisions specified in Organization's and Board of Directors approved policy(ies) pertaining to health and safety are hereby incorporated into this Handbook.

-4.11 Safety Suggestions
+4.12 Safety Suggestions

 You are encouraged to suggest better and safer methods and routines.
-Please present and discuss your suggestions with your supervisor, the Safety Manager, or People Services Division.
+Please present and discuss your suggestions with your supervisor, the Safety Manager, or People Services.
 You have the right to report safety and security related matters anonymously to our Safety Manager without fear of retaliation.

-4.12 Safety Equipment
+4.13 Safety Equipment

 If needed, the Organization will provide you with Personal Protective Equipment (PPE).
+To comply with current public health measures, PPE is required to be worn during interactions or exchanges with other employees.
+Examples of PPE include cloth - face coverings or masks, vinyl or nitrile gloves.
 Each employee is expected to obey safety rules and to exercise caution in all work activities.
 Employees must immediately report any unsafe condition to the appropriate supervisor.
 Employees who violate safety standards, who cause hazardous or dangerous situations, or who fail to report or, where appropriate, remedy such situations, may be subject to corrective action.

-In the case of accidents that result in injury, regardless of how insignificant the injury may appear, employees should immediately notify the People Services Division and their supervisor.
+In the case of accidents that result in injury, regardless of how insignificant the injury may appear, employees should immediately notify People Services and their supervisor.
 Such reports are necessary to comply with laws and initiate insurance and workers' compensation benefits procedures.

-4.13 On-The-Job Injuries
+4.14 On-The-Job Injuries